-Bahrain's economy took a knock following the pandemic but it is recovering and growing gradually once again.
-It is heavily reliant on petroleum and aluminium production and remains one of the most important centres for Islamic banking in the Middle East.
+Bahrain has a healthy economy with major industries that include the petroleum and aluminium production industries.
+It is one of the most important centres for Islamic banking in the Middle East.
 Expats relocating here can look forward to dealing with banking services that are efficient and reliable.

 Money in Bahrain